Nike Club boots are the enty-level models. Are they worth considering? Find out on this page:

 The Vapor is the low-cut Mercurial version, for both the Academy and Club, the Vapor substitutes a low-cut and standard tongue construction for the textile-collared opening and tongue of more expensive pairs.

-The Phantom GT2 in the club come in two versions as DF pair with a neoprene tongue and sock like collar and the regular low-cut pair, that have a standard tongue construction.
+The Phantom GX in the club come in two versions as DF pair with a neoprene tongue and sock like collar and the regular low-cut pair, that have a standard tongue construction.

-Phantom GT Club is made with thicker materials that make the boot feel chunky.
-However, for casual players who like to have a boot that is durable and can take a beating, the Phantom GT Club is one of those boots that is sure to last.
+Phantom GX Club is made with thicker materials that make the boot feel chunky.
+However, for casual players who like to have a boot that is durable and can take a beating, the Phantom GX Club is one of those boots that is sure to last.

 They can be a good buy as well for first-time football players just to get them used to the feeling of football boots.
 They are an economic choice for young ones who are still growing, as the cheap price makes it easy to move on to the next boot once their feet no longer fit into the club boots.

 The Tiempo club provides a synthetic leather attribute to all the applicable benefits of Nike Club boots.
-The memory foam on the top-tier models are replaced by stitchings that cause some minor bumps on the upper.
+The flex grooves are kept to a bare minimum and are there more on to mimic the look of the Elite

 Like other Club boots, the Tiempo Club needs a bit of a break-in time, though probably less than the other boots in its price range because of the presence of synthetic leather.